European Confederation of Public Relations

-CERP – European Confederation of Public Relations is a Pan-European organization representing the national public relations and communication associations of Europe.
-CERP is also the European division of the worldwide organization Global Alliance for Public Relations and Communication Management.
+CERP – European Confederation of Public Relations was a Pan-European organization representing the national public relations and communication associations of Europe.
+CERP was also the European division of the worldwide organization Global Alliance for Public Relations and Communication Management.
+It ceased to exist in 2011.

 Current situation

-The CERP headquarters is in Brussels (Belgium).
+The CERP headquarters was in Brussels (Belgium).
 The current president of the organization is Mr. Roberto Zangrandi, the head of ENEL European Affairs office in Brussels.
 Mr. Zangrandi was elected president at the CERP General Assembly that took place in London on 21 June 2008.

 On 19–20 June 2009 the General Assembly in Vienna discussed the current situation of the organization and, in particular, its stagnation.
 The confederation's re-launching was proposed.

 Following the results of an extended associative marketing campaign conducted after the above-mentioned General Assembly aimed at checking whether the national federations of public relations still had interest in such an umbrella organisation, the CERP Board of Directors decided to dissolve it and merge it within the Global Alliance for Public Relations and Communication Management.
 The decision was taken at the Extraordinary General Assembly that took place on 12 November 2009 in Catania (Italy).

 The procedure of CERP's winding-up and its incorporation into the Global Alliance for Public Relations and Communication Management is underway and is to be finished in the first part of 2010.
 As a consequence of the dissolution, the European Confederation of Public Relations will be converted into a study centre and think tank.
 The new activities will include the positioning of the new body as a Brussels-based Global Alliance for Public Relations and Communication Management arm.